-The finite element model of a power cutter for dynamic analyses on the frontpage appears by courtesy of ANDREAS STIHL AG & Co.
-KG in Waiblingen, Germany.
+The solid only finite element model (>30M nodes) of an engine cooling module for dynamic response analysis appears by courtesy of Valeo Thermal Systems, La Verrière, France.

-Abaqus is a registered trademark of Dassault Systèmes Simulia Corp., Providence, RI, USA.

-Adams is a registered trademark of MSC.Software Corporation, Santa Ana, USA.

-ADSTEFAN is a registered trademark of Hitachi Industry Control & Solutions, Ltd., Ibaraki, Japan.

-CATIA is a registered trademark of DASSAULT SYSTEMS, and in Canada, IBM is the registered user under No. RU 81167.

-COMREL is a registered trademark of RCP GmbH, München, Germany.

-AVL Excite is a registered trademark of AVL List GmbH, Graz, Austria.

-HyperMesh, HyperView, H3D and MotionSolve are registered trademarks of the Altair Engineering Inc., Big Beaver, USA.

-I-DEAS is a registered trademark of SIEMENS PLM Software Inc., Plano, USA.

-MEDINA and CAE-Datenschiene are registered trademarks of the T-Systems ITS GmbH, Stuttgart, Germany.

-MATLAB is a registered trademark of The Mathworks Inc., Natick, MA, USA.

-MpCCI is a registered trademark of FhG SCAI, St. Augustin, Germany.

-Nastran is a registered trademark of the National Aeronautics and Space Administration (NASA).

-NX is a registered trademark of Siemens PLM Software.

-MSC Patran is a registered trademark of MSC Software

-MSC Patran is a registered trademark of MSC Software Corporation, Santa Ana, USA.

-PERMAS is a registered trademark of INTES In-

-genieurgesellschaft für technische Software mbH, Stuttgart, Germany.

-SIMPACK is a registered trademark of Dassault Systèmes Simulia Corp., Providence, RI, USA.

-STAR CD is a registered trademark of Computational Dynamics Ltd., London, England.

-VAO is a registered trademark of CDH AG, Ingolstadt, Germany.

-Virtual.Lab is a registered trademark of LMS International, Leuven, Belgium.

-VisPER is a registered trademark of INTES Ingenieurgesellschaft für technische Software mbH, Stuttgart, Germany.

-The use of registered names or trademarks does not imply, even in the absence of further specific statements, that such names are free for general use.
+- Abaqus is a registered trademark of Dassault Systèmes Simulia Corp., Providence, RI, USA. - Adams is a registered trademark of MSC.Software Corporation, Santa Ana, USA. - ADSTEFAN is a registered trademark of Hitachi Industry Control & Solutions, Ltd., Ibaraki, Japan. - CATIA is a registered trademark of DASSAULT SYSTEMS, and in Canada, IBM is the registered user under No. RU 81167. - COMREL is a registered trademark of RCP GmbH, München, Germany. - AVL Excite is a registered trademark of AVL List GmbH, Graz, Austria. - HyperMesh, HyperView, H3D and MotionSolve are registered trademarks of the Altair Engineering Inc., Big Beaver, USA. - I-DEAS is a registered trademark of SIEMENS PLM Software Inc., Plano, USA. - MEDINA and CAE-Datenschiene are registered trademarks of the T-Systems ITS GmbH, Stuttgart, Germany. - MATLAB is a registered trademark of The Mathworks Inc., Natick, MA, USA. - MpCCI is a registered trademark of FhG SCAI, St. Augustin, Germany. - Nastran is a registered trademark of the National Aeronautics and Space Administration (NASA). - NX is a registered trademark of Siemens PLM Software.
+MSC Patran is a registered trademark of MSC Software Corporation, Santa Ana, USA. - PERMAS is a registered trademark of INTES Ingenieurgesellschaft für technische Software mbH, Stuttgart, Germany. - Simdrive 3D is a registered trademark of CONTECS Engineering Services GmbH, Berlin, Germany - SIMPACK is a registered trademark of Dassault Systèmes Simulia Corp., Providence, RI, USA. - STAR CD is a registered trademark of Computational Dynamics Ltd., London, England. - VAO is a registered trademark of CDH AG, Ingolstadt, Germany. - Virtual.Lab is a registered trademark of LMS International, Leuven, Belgium. - VisPER is a registered trademark of INTES Ingenieurgesellschaft für technische Software mbH, Stuttgart, Germany. - The use of registered names or trademarks does not imply, even in the absence of further specific statements, that such names are free for general use.